-Optimizely Feature Experimentation allows you to confirm behavior and run flags in isolated environments, like development or staging.
-This makes it easier to deploy targeted deliveries and experiments in production safely.
-For example, you could run a single experiment in some contexts and pause it in others, or you could turn an experiment to test it for your team and leave it off for visitors.
+Optimizely's environments enable you to confirm behavior and run flags in isolated environments, like development or staging.
+This makes it easier to safely deploy flags in production.
+You can run a single experiment in some contexts and pause in others.
+You can turn an experiment on and run it for your team so they can test it, but leave it turned off for visitors.

-Every Optimizely Feature Experimentation project starts with two environments (and two datafiles): Production and Development.
+Every Optimizely project starts with two environments (and two datafiles) named Production and Development.

-You should keep access open to everyone in local or development environments and limit access in production environments.
+We recommend keeping access open to everyone in local or development environments and limiting access in production environments.
 By default, the production environment is limited to Publishers and above.

 To create an environment:

 - Click Create New and choose Environment or Secure Environment.

 - Enter the environment name and key.
 Specify the permission level you want to set for experiments in the environment.